mincebert/sdcsetup/README.md

 means they're always available, rather than needing to "insert" a disc with a `*EXEC` file on, for example (this is the whole point of `*SDCTOOL`s).

+The program can also be run directly from the command line with `*RUN X.SDCSET`, which is useful if you have a Tube processor and can be a little shorter to type.

 The two main use cases I have for it are:

 * I have a RetroClinic MultiOS for my BBC Master - I want to easily select between appropriate configurations for the B, B+, Master 3.20 and Master 3.50 MOSs (with the associated SWROMs in those options)